Gareth attended art school and has over 40 years of experience drawing and painting. He enjoys helping others develop their artistic skills.

 Below, you can see a video where I have drawn this gun-free hand, using a combination of this box method as the starting point so as to give the basic shape of the barrel and then build onto the barrel to create the rest of the gun.
 The video has been speeded up, so it is not very long and should help to further give you some idea of how this can be used.

 Using Box Alignment

-The blue lines that you can see directly line up with significant features of the gun and mark where they are in relation these blue lines.
-If you follow the horizontal lines across the horizontal plane you can see where they match up with the features on the gun and the same applies to the vertical lines going down the page.
+The blue lines that you can see directly line up with significant features of the gun and mark where they are in relation to these blue lines.
+If you follow the horizontal lines across the horizontal plane, you can see where they match up with the features on the gun, and the same applies to the vertical lines going down the page.

 So long as the box on your drawing area is the same size or has the same dimensions as your box around the gun, then it will not matter if the box is bigger or smaller.
-You can still accurately draw your gun by identifying where everything goes in relation the box.
+You can still accurately draw your gun by identifying where everything goes in relation to the box.

 The first video on this page is an example of me using this method to make my drawing.

 If you practice this a little so you get confident, then you can simply use the edge of the piece of paper you are drawing onto without having to draw the box.